synthAI-Labs/server-OpenEdu/docs/api/learn-api.md

+Sure, here's an updated version of your API documentation:

-# API Calls For learn Service
+# API Calls For Learn Service

----
 [[toc]]

----

 ## 1. Get Status